specialized queer and gender-affirming therapy for your journey

 Perhaps you’re seeking a sapphic relationship, and you’re struggling with knowing how to flirt with women and show them you’re interested.

-You’re poly, and google calendars have become your best friend, as you juggle time with your nesting partner, date night with your long-distant partner, and Back-to-School Night.
+Or, maybe you’re poly, and google calendars have become your best friend.
+You’re juggling time with your nesting partner, date night with your long-distant partner, and Back-to-School Night.

 • Fantasizing about being with someone of the same gender, even though you’ve identified as straight up until now.